Information you need when applying for FEMA aid

 - State Bar of Texas – 1-800-504-7030 – Toll-free legal hotline that helps people find answers to basic legal questions and locate recovery resources in the wake of a disaster.
 The hotline is answered in English, Spanish, and Vietnamese and directly connects callers with legal aid providers in their area.

-- Disaster Relief Legal Clinic and Hotline Calendar
+- Natural Disaster Relief Hotlines and Clinics

 - Disability Rights Texas – Supports legal rights of those with disabilities.